How Populous is innovating venue productization—with stadium-size impact

 Consider a car.
 When an automobile is manufactured in a factory, the product engineers don’t design each individual vehicle from scratch.
 Rather, they have reusable templates for common parts and components, which they produce and assemble en masse in a mechanized fashion.

 With the right tools and foresight, buildings can be similarly “manufactured.”
-“Our infrastructure is getting larger and more complex, but we haven’t fundamentally changed the way that we procure and build buildings at all.
-Our industry is a massive laggard,” says Nelson, who notes that it took the aerospace industry just 63 years to advance from the Wright Brothers’ plane in Kitty Hawk, North Carolina, to landing a person on the moon.
+“Our infrastructure is getting larger and more complex, but we haven’t fundamentally changed the way that we procure and build buildings at all—our industry is a massive laggard,” says Nelson, who notes that it took the aerospace industry just 63 years to advance from the Wright Brothers’ plane in Kitty Hawk, NC, to landing a person on the moon.
 “What have we done in our industry in 63 years that shows that level of advancement?
 It’s a fascinating problem to try and solve.”

 Starting a “reuse” revolution